ISSN : 2146-3123

 Background: Premature rupture of membranes (PROM) is defined as the leakage of amniotic fluid before the onset of labor and delivery contractions.
 Some studies found that women who experienced PROM had significantly lower vitamin C blood levels than those who did not, while others found no significant differences.
 Previous systematic reviews and meta-analyses on the efficacy of vitamin C in the prevention of PROM had conflicting results.

-Aims: We aimed to conduct a systematic review and meta-analysis to determine if there was a significant difference in vitamin C blood levels in women who had PROM versus the control group who did not and to determine if vitamin C supplements could help prevent it.
+Aims: Conduct a systematic review and meta-analysis to determine if there was a significant difference in vitamin C blood levels in women who had PROM versus the control group who did not and to determine if vitamin C supplements could help prevent it.

 Study Design: Systematic review and meta-analysis.